Global Entropy Solutions and Newtonian Limit for the Relativistic Euler Equations: The Weak Entropy-Flux Kernel

 \begin{proof} We begin by recalling

-To show that $\sigma-\la_\pm\chi$ remains invariant under the Lorentzian transformation, it suffices to check that the function and its derivative with respect to $\rho$ at $\rho=0$ remain invariant.
+To show that $\sigma-\la_\pm\chi$ remain invariant under the Lorentzian transformation, it suffices to check that the functions and their derivatives with respect to $\rho$ at $\rho=0$ remain invariant.
 However, this follows from the simple fact that

 Considering the case for $s=0$ without loss of generality, we use expansions \eqref{eq:relativisticentropyexpansion} and \eqref{eq:relativisticentropyfluxexpansion} for $\chi(\rho,v)$ and $(\sigma-\tilde u\chi)(\rho,v)$ to obtain \beqas (\sigma-\lambda_{\pm}\chi)(\rho,v,0)=&\,(\mp k-v)\rho_0\frac{k'}{k}a_1[k^2-v^2]_+^\lambda\\ &-\big(\pm \rho_1a_1k'\pm \rho_2(k^2-v^2)a_1k'\pm \tilde{\rho}a_2k'+vb_2\big)[k^2-v^2]_+^{\lambda+1}\\ &\mp \tilde{\rho}k'g(\rho,v)+h(\rho,v), \eeqas from which the desired conclusion follows directly. \end{proof}